-5.2.5 HEIW must hold an AGM in public no later than the 30th September each year.
-Public notice of the intention to hold the AGM shall be given at least 10 days prior to the meeting, and this notice shall also be made available through community and partnership networks to maximise opportunities for attendance.
-The AGM must include presentation of the Annual Report and audited accounts, together with (where applicable), an audited abridged version of the annual accounts and, if applicable funds held on trust accounts, and may also include presentation of other reports of interest to citizens and others, such as HEIWs annual Equality Report.
-A record of the meeting shall be submitted to the next ordinary meeting of the Board for agreement.
+- SHA are available, on request, prior to the meeting; and - State how copies can be obtained, in what language and in what format, e.g. as Braille, large print, easy read etc. - 7.2.6 The AGM must include presentation of the Annual Report and audited accounts, together with (where applicable), an audited abridged version of the annual accounts and, may also include presentation of other reports of interest to citizens and others. - 7.2.7 A record of the meeting shall be submitted to the next ordinary meeting of the Board for agreement.

-5.3 Calling Meetings
+7.3 Calling Meetings

-- 5.3.1 In addition to the planned meetings agreed by the Board, the Chair may call a meeting of the Board at any time.
-Individual Board members may also request that the Chair call a meeting provided that at least one third of the whole number of Board members, support such a request. - 5.3.2 If the Chair does not call a meeting within seven days after receiving such a request from Board members, then those Board members may themselves call a meeting.
+- 7.3.1 In addition to the planned meetings agreed by the Board, the Chair may call a meeting of the Board at any time.
+Individual Board members may also request that the Chair call a meeting provided that at least one third of the whole number of Board members, support such a request. - 7.3.2 If the Chair does not call a meeting within seven days after receiving such a request from Board members, then those Board members may themselves call a meeting.

-5.4 Preparing for Meetings
+7.4 Preparing for Meetings